manicmaniac/tclenv/README.md

 ### tclenv shell

-Sets a shell-specific Tcl version by setting the `tclenv_VERSION` environment variable in your shell.
+Sets a shell-specific Tcl version by setting the `TCLENV_VERSION` environment variable in your shell.
 This version overrides application-specific versions and the global version.

-    $ tclenv shell jtcl-1.7.1
+    $ tclenv shell 8.6.4

-When run without a version number, `tclenv shell` reports the current value of `tclenv_VERSION`.
+When run without a version number, `tclenv shell` reports the current value of `TCLENV_VERSION`.
 You can also unset the shell version:

     $ tclenv shell --unset